USPTO Examiner HUDSON AMY ROSE - Art Unit 1636

 Executive Summary

-Examiner HUDSON, AMY ROSE works in Art Unit 1636 and has examined 266 patent applications in our dataset.
-With an allowance rate of 91.4%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 25 months.
+Examiner HUDSON, AMY ROSE works in Art Unit 1636 and has examined 242 patent applications in our dataset.
+With an allowance rate of 95.0%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner HUDSON, AMY ROSE's allowance rate of 91.4% places them in the 75% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner HUDSON, AMY ROSE's allowance rate of 95.0% places them in the 84% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns